Exercising older dogs is an important part of their daily care, but it can be difficult to know how much is enough – or too much

 Signs that your older dog has had enough activity/exercise include:

-- Excessive panting or drooling, especially if his tongue/gums are bright red.
-Obviously dogs pant in hot weather and it’s an essential function used to cool Fido down, but it’s not advisable to exercise any dog outdoors when it’s hot, especially an elderly one and heavy panting is a sign your dogs’ body is under a lot of stress.
+- Excessive panting or drooling, especially if his tongue/gums are bright red or blue.
+Dogs pant in hot weather and it’s an essential function used to cool Fido down, but it’s not advisable to exercise any dog outdoors when it’s hot, especially an elderly one and heavy panting is a sign your dogs’ body is under a lot of stress.

 - Slowing down or reluctance to continue to walk or play.
 This is a clear sign your senior has had enough for now.